 Career Information for High-Paying Low-Stress Jobs

-Materials scientists develop new products and materials by studying different chemical structures and properties in order to create the most effective and safe products, thus a low stress job.
+Materials scientists develop new products and materials by studying different chemical structures and properties in order to create the most effective and safe products.
 These scientists may specialize in a particularly material, like polymers or ceramics.
-Materials scientists spend most of their time conducting research and experiments in a low-stress laboratory environment with a team of other research scientists.
-These professionals made a median wage of $99,430 in 2016.
+Materials scientists spend most of their time conducting research and experiments in a low-stress laboratory environment and are often able to split up the workload with a team of other research scientists.
+These professionals made a median wage of $99,460 in 2020.
 A bachelor's degree is needed to become a materials scientist, though many have master's or Ph.Ds.

 As an actuary, you help businesses and companies make different types of decisions based off possible risks.
 To do this, you will work with company statistics and financial data to figure out the extent to which events like accidents, death, or disasters are likely to occur.
 Actuaries work in different fields like health insurance, enterprise risk, and property insurance.
-This job is done from a low-stress office setting and come with a median salary of $100,610 in 2016.
-The education for actuaries is a bachelor's degree in a field like mathematics or statistics.
+This job is done from a low-stress office setting and primarily involves working with numbers and statistics, which may be a good option for individuals that find interpersonal communication stressful.
+The median salary as of 2020 for all actuaries is $111,030 and the necessary education for actuaries is a bachelor's degree in a field like mathematics or statistics.